 Install the Chrome Extension

-1. Run yarn build or npm build
+1. Run npm build

 2. Go to “Manage extensions” in your Chrome-based browser (Google Chrome, Arc, Brave, etc)